Integrable mappings and the notion of anticonfinement

-Notice that the singularity always behaves as $\epsilon^{-1}$, just as in the case of the linear mapping (\aqi).
-As we mentioned above, the mapping (\cqi) is in fact linearisable.
-To see this it is convenient to interpret it as a mapping on ${\Bbb P}^1\times{\Bbb P}^1$,
+Note that in this pattern the singularity exhibits no growth at all: it always behaves as $\epsilon^{-1}$, just as in the case of the linear mapping (\aqi).
+In fact, it is easily checked that the mapping itself exhibits zero growth: starting from generic initial conditions $x_0$ and $x_1$, $x_n$ is always a rational function of degree 2 in $x_0$ and $x_1$ when $n\geq2$.
+As we mentioned above, the mapping (\cqi) can be written as a set of homographic mappings in cascade, but it turns out that it is actually birationally equivalent to a projective mapping (on ${\Bbb P}^1\times{\Bbb P}^1$), which of course explains the lack of degree growth.
+To see this it is convenient to interpret (\cqi) as a mapping on ${\Bbb P}^1\times{\Bbb P}^1$ as